Layla76/Database_project/README.md

 Cost - cost of insurance plan <br />
 Provider ID - FK from providers table <br />

-Insured -- between assets and insurance:
+Insured -- between assets and insurance: <br />

-ID - PK so that it can be referenced by the “tables” table below
+ID - PK so that it can be referenced by the “tables” table below <br />

-Start date - start date of plan
+Start date - start date of plan <br />

-End date - end date of plan
+End date - end date of plan <br />
 Status - have funds been transferred yet?
-0 - no, 1 - yes
+0 - no, 1 - yes <br />

 -----

 EMPLOYEE SALARIES

-Jobs:
+Jobs: <br />

-ID - PK
+ID - PK <br />

-Title - the name of the position
+Title - the name of the position <br />

-Wages:
+Wages: <br />

-ID - PK
+ID - PK <br />

-Job ID - FK from jobs table
+Job ID - FK from jobs table <br />

-Wage - the set monthly wage
+Wage - the set monthly wage <br />

-People (all people in the database):
+People (all people in the database): <br />

-ID - PK
+ID - PK <br />

-Employees:
+Employees: <br />

-ID - PK
+ID - PK <br />

-Person ID - FK from people table
+Person ID - FK from people table <br />

-Payments -- between wages and employees:
+Payments -- between wages and employees: <br />

-ID - PK so that it can be referenced by the “tables” table below
+ID - PK so that it can be referenced by the “tables” table below <br />

-Date - payment due date
+Date - payment due date <br />
 Status - have funds been transferred yet?
-0 - no, 1 - yes
+0 - no, 1 - yes <br />

 -----

 LIBRARY MEMBERS

-Members:
+Members: <br />

-ID - PK
+ID - PK <br />

-Person ID - FK from people table
+Person ID - FK from people table <br />

-Subscriptions (member subscriptions):
+Subscriptions (member subscriptions): <br />

-ID - PK
+ID - PK <br />

-Type - regular, student, soldier, senior
+Type - regular, student, soldier, senior <br />

-Cost - cost of subscription
+Cost - cost of subscription <br />

-Subscribed -- between members and subscriptions:
+Subscribed -- between members and subscriptions: <br />

-ID - PK so that it can be referenced by the “tables” table below
+ID - PK so that it can be referenced by the “tables” table below <br />

-Start date - start date of subscription
+Start date - start date of subscription <br />

-End date - end date of subscription
+End date - end date of subscription <br />
 Status - have funds been transferred yet?
-0 - no, 1 - yes
+0 - no, 1 - yes <br />

-Penalties (fines for members):
+Penalties (fines for members): <br />

-ID - PK
+ID - PK <br />

-Type - late book, lost book, damaged book, late fine payment
+Type - late book, lost book, damaged book <br />

-Fee - cost of fine
+Fee - cost of fine <br />

-Member penalties -- between members and penalties:
+Member penalties -- between members and penalties: <br />

-ID - PK so that it can be referenced by the “tables” table below
+ID - PK so that it can be referenced by the “tables” table below <br />

-Issue date - date given
+Issue date - date given <br />

-Due date - date payment is due
+Due date - date payment is due <br />
 Status - have funds been transferred yet?
-0 - no, 1 - yes
+0 - no, 1 - yes <br />

 -----

 GRANTS

-Donors:
+Donors: <br />

-ID - PK
+ID - PK <br />

-Name - name of donor
+Name - name of donor <br />

-Grants:
+Grants: <br />

-ID - PK
+ID - PK <br />

-Donor ID - FK from donor table
+Donor ID - FK from donor table <br />

-Amount - amount given
+Amount - amount to be donated <br />

-Date - date given
+Date - date of donation <br />
 Status - have funds been transferred yet?
-0 - no, 1 - yes
+0 - no, 1 - yes <br />

 -----

 CASH FLOW

-Tables (tables that list incoming or outgoing funds):
+Tables (tables that list incoming or outgoing funds): <br />

-ID - PK
+ID - PK <br />

-Name - name of table (grants, payments, procurements, insured, subscribed, member penalties)
+Name - name of table (grants, payments, procurements, insured, subscribed, member penalties) <br />

-Flow direction - incoming or outgoing
+Flow direction - incoming or outgoing <br />

-Cash flow:
+Cash flow: <br />

-ID - PK
+ID - PK <br />

-Table ID - FK from tables table
+Table ID - FK from tables table <br />

-Type ID - FK from the given type table
+Type ID - FK from the given type table <br />

 ![image](https://github.com/user-attachments/assets/4fbe96ee-06d3-42e6-a0dc-0ad4ba897e39)